Carl Sagan: Naturalism

 Sagan also commented on Christianity and the Jefferson Bible, stating "My long-time view about Christianity is that it represents an amalgam of two seemingly immiscible parts, the religion of Jesus and the religion of Paul.
 Thomas Jefferson attempted to excise the Pauline parts of the New Testament.
 There wasn't much left when he was done, but it was an inspiring document."

-Regarding spirituality and its relationship with science, Sagan stated: